vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 all name_

 * Execute `create_ignition.sh`  This will generate ssh keys, generate install-config.yaml, create a directory based on the cluster name, and create a set of ignition files.
-* setup passwordless SSH:  create_ignition generated ssh keys and put the public key into the OCP `install-config.yaml`.
-The OCP install process will propagate the public key to the bootstrap, masters, workers, and loadbalancer VMs.
-Userid to ssh to will be `core`.
-Copy the keys to /root/.ssh so that you can ssh (without password) to those VMs.
+*  Copy the keys to /root/.ssh so that you can ssh (without password) to those VMs.
 Don't overwrite id_rsa, id_rsa.pub if you already have keys that you care about:
 ```
 cp ssh_key /root/.ssh/id_rsa
 cp ssh_key.pub /root/.ssh/id_rsa.pub